karpathy/nanoGPT/README.md

 $ torchrun --standalone --nproc_per_node=4 train.py
 ```

+To my knowledge, running this with the current script with the GPT-2 hyperparameters should reproduce the GPT-2 result, provided that OpenWebText ~= WebText.
+I'd like to make the code more efficient before attempting to go there.
 Once some checkpoints are written to the output directory (e.g. `./out` by default), we can sample from the model:

 ```
 $ python sample.py